cdurepo/fibonacci/README.md

 docker-compose down
 ```
 ## Configuration
-There is a file in the repo call fib.conf, this is used by a number of the servers to setup the environment.
+There is a file inside the repo conf directory called fib.conf, this is used by a number of the servers to setup the environment.

 * Max array -- The max local array on boot
 * Max redis  -- The max redis will be populated